-A key aim of the Society (ANPS Canberra Region) is the conservation of Australian plants and their habitats.
+A key aim of the Society (ANPS Canberra) is the conservation of Australian plants and their habitats.

-Our Conservation sub-committee is in recess at present (February, 2013), yet various conservation work is carried out by both individual ANPS members and the Society.
-We are committed to in-depth involvement in local, practical and larger-scale conservation projects.
-If you can form a conservation sub-committee, please contact the Council.
+Conservation work is carried out by individual ANPSC members and the Society as a whole.
+We are committed to involvement in local, practical and larger-scale conservation projects.

-Wednesday Walks visit most of the key native plant sites in nature reserves, Canberra Nature Park, private properties, National Parks and public land.
-The WW reports on their visits are available on this website, usually with detailed plant lists and photos.
+When active, Wednesday Walks visit key native plant sites in the ACT and in surrounding NSW.
+Past WW reports are an invaluable resource on this website, and usually they have detailed plant lists and photos.

-Many ANPS members have long-term commitments as Landcarers, Parkcarers and stewards of properties with conservation covenants, agreements and status.
+Many ANPSC members have personal long-term commitments as landcarers and stewards of properties with conservation covenants and agreements.

-ANPS promotes the use of local-provenance seeds and cutting material in revegetation projects on public and private land.
+ANPSC promotes the use of local-provenance seeds and cutting material, in revegetation projects on public and private land.

-The ANPS propagation group and members propagate and make available a wide range of local species at the society spring and autumn plant sales at the ANBG.
+The ANPSC propagation group grows and makes available a wide range of local species at our spring and autumn plant sales at the ANBG.

-Many ANPS members are also members of groups such as Friends of Grasslands, Southern Tablelands Ecosystems Park, ACT Catchment Groups (Molonglo, Southern ACT, Ginninderra), the Field Naturalists Association of Canberra, Greening Australia, National Parks Association ACT, Canberra Ornithologists’ Group and ACT Herpetologists’ Association.
-These groups generate and promote the whole-of-landscape and natural history perspectives essential for the successful conservation of species and ecosystems.
+Numerous ANPSC members are also members of groups such as Friends of Grasslands, Southern Tablelands Ecosystems Park, ACT Catchment Groups (Molonglo, Southern ACT, Ginninderra), the Field Naturalists Association of Canberra, Greening Australia, National Parks Association ACT, Canberra Ornithologists’ Group and ACT Herpetologists’ Association.
+These groups generate and promote the whole-of-landscape and natural-history perspectives that are essential for the successful conservation of species and ecosystems.

-The Canberra region is part of the upper Murrumbidgee catchment area and includes a great many plant communities.
+The Canberra region is part of the upper Murrumbidgee catchment area, which includes many different plant communities.